What Goes Into A Will?

 And there you have it!
 A completely valid, legally-binding Will.

 A Will should be a comprehensive document covering all the assets you want to give away.
-But there are a handful of things you should never include in a Will:
+But there are a handful of things that aren't usually included in a Will:

 Funeral and burial wishes

 It’s possible those planning your funeral won’t find your Will in time to know how you wanted to say goodbye.
-So, if you want your favourite flowers or a special song played at your funeral or if you want to be buried with a meaningful memento, it’s a good idea to document that separately.
+So, if you want your favourite flowers or a special song played at your funeral or if you want to be buried with a meaningful memento, it’s a good idea to document that separately and tell your loved ones about your wishes.

 Final thought